-The Board of Trustees needs to approve land and other real estate to be considered for purchase or sale, with the exception of the sale of land and other real estate up to $3 million in value, gifted to the University for the express purpose of sale with proceeds benefitting the University.
+The Board of Trustees needs to approve land and other real estate to be considered for sale, with the exception of the sale of land and other real estate up to $3 million in value, gifted to the University for the express purpose of sale with proceeds benefitting the University.
 Proceeds from the sale of land and other real estate gifted to the University for the express purpose of sale up to $3 million is reported to the Board of Trustees.

 Notification of all gifts and contributions requiring acknowledgment by the President must be received by the Office of the President within five (5) working days of receipt by the University.
 Since the Office of Donor and Member Services must provide this notification, processing of such gifts and contributions by receiving areas must assure prompt transmittal of information to the Office of Donor and Member Services at University Park.

-For questions, additional detail, or to request changes to this policy, please contact the Office of the Corporate Controller.
+For questions, additional details, or to request changes to this policy, please contact the Office of Budget and Finance.

-FN01 - Processing Cash Revenues,
+- Procedure FN2005 Processing Cash Revenues

 - July 28, 2016 - Changes made in the SECURITIES and GIFTS OF REAL ESTATE sections to reflect the reassignment of these responsibilities from the Office of Investment Management to the Corporate Controller's Office.

 - September 25, 2013 - Editorial changes.
 Addition of policy steward information, in the event that there are questions or requests for changes to the policy.